The Best Strategy Games on Nintendo Switch 202007 May 2020 0

 Other Switch Strategy Game Recommendations

-There are plenty of other Switch strategy games that are quite good, mostly PC ports but there's some bespoke stuff:
+There are plenty of other Switch strategy games that are quite good, mostly PC ports but there's also some bespoke stuff:

 - The Banner Saga (1, 2 and 3!)